CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 You can use this Production Ready Automation package as a learning resource and as a starting template to implement these features, technologies and operational workflows in your Cumulus Linux network environments.

-## Cumulus Linux Reference Topology
+## Cumulus Networks Reference Topology

 The Cumulus Networks reference topology provides a common and consistent preconfigured spine and leaf base network topology, which serves as the basis for all supported Cumulus Networks demos and golden standards.